 allowance, then fringe benefits must come out of the funds budgeted for research activities and indirect costs.
 If different rates were used for different individuals, please explain the calculation for each individual.
 If the rate exceeds 35 percent, please provide a complete list of the benefits and percentages for each that are included in the budget.

 For the remaining categories, up to $30,000 per year may be budgeted to support research activities under the grant, including indirect costs.
-The Foundation strongly encourages the grantee institution to waive indirect costs on the research portion of the grant.
-If indirect costs must be applied, they may not exceed 15 percent of all direct costs and will reduce the amount available for research activities.
-The budget narrative should state the amount of indirect costs the applicant organization will retain from the award and the reason the charge is being applied.
+The Foundation encourages the grantee institution to waive indirect costs on the research portion of the grant.
+If indirect costs must be applied, they will reduce the amount available for research activities.
+The budget narrative should state the amount of indirect costs the applicant organization will retain from the award.
 Indirect costs may not exceed 15 percent of all direct costs in any one year, and may not exceed $54,783 over the four years of the grant.

 Other Direct Costs